Albania national under-21 football team: 2009–2013

 In the qualifiers of the 2009 UEFA European Under-21 Football Championship Albania was fourth out of 6 teams in the final ranking, leaving behind the Faroe Islands and Azerbaijan, but trailing behind Italy, Croatia and Greece.
 In the qualifiers of the 2011 UEFA European Under-21 Football Championship Albania left again behind Azerbaijan but trailed Scotland, Belarus, and Austria in the final rankings.
 In the qualifiers of the 2013 UEFA European Under-21 Football Championship Albania came last trailing behind Russia, Portugal, Poland, and Moldova.
 However, as a consolation for the first time an Albanian footballer, Armando Sadiku was the top goalscorer of the group.
 Albania drew in Russia against the famous hosts during that tournament, a noticeable fact.
 Albania were also able to draw against Portugal in Durrës with 2–2 during this qualifying.
-Albania suffered close loses against Poland in Grudziądz with 4–3 and to Russia with 0–1 in Durrës respectively.
+Albania suffered close losses against Poland in Grudziądz with 4–3 and to Russia with 0–1 in Durrës respectively.

 2015–2019

 In the qualification in Group 4 Albania would finish in last place.
 They were able to beat Hungary with 0–2 away from home.
-Albania would also beat notable Austria with 1–3 away from home in the Liebenauer Stadium in Graz.
+Albania would also beat notable Austria with 1–3 away from home in the Merkur-Arena(Liebenaur Stadium) in Graz.
 As a fact Albanian won for the first time in their history more matches away than at home in an Under-21 qualification.
 In the following 2017 UEFA European Under-21 Championship qualification Group 4.
 Albania finished fourth leaving Hungary and Liechtenstein but trailing behind Greece, Israel and eventual Group winners Portugal. securing 12 points in the progress.
 Albania were able to win three matches in this qualifying.
 They beat Liechtenstein with 2-0 and away from home with the same result.
 As well as beating Hungary in Elbasan with 2–1 in fact.
 They drew three times once against Israel in Elbasan with 1-1 and away to Hungary with 2-2 and in the derby at home against Greece with 0:0.